nuxt/learn.nuxt.com/content/en/1.vue/2.reactivity/index.md

 - [`computed()`](https://vuejs.org/api/reactivity-core.html#computed) takes a getter function and returns a `ref` object, that reflects the return value of the getter function.

-Here in the playground, we've created a ref object named `count` to hold a number, and a computed object named `double` that calculates the double of `count`.
-Vue will smartly know that `double` depends on `count`, so whenever `count` changes, `double` will re-calculate automatically.
+Here in the playground, we've created a ref object named `count` to hold a number, and a computed object named `doubled` that calculates the double of `count`.
+Vue will smartly know that `doubled` depends on `count`, so whenever `count` changes, `doubled` will re-calculate automatically.

-Try clicking the button to increase the `count` value - you will see that the value of `double` also reflects the change.
+Try clicking the button to increase the `count` value - you will see that the value of `doubled` also reflects the change.

 ::note
 **Note**: Refs will be [auto unwrapped by Vue](https://vuejs.org/guide/essentials/reactivity-fundamentals.html#declaring-reactive-state-1) when referenced in the `<template>`, The `.value` is only needed when accessing the ref in `<script>` or JavaScript outside of Vue components.